RDYG18/A-B-testing-landing-page-enews-express/README.md

 Although all three groups show comparable medians (between 5.2 and 5.7 minutes), the variance in engagement differs notably by language.
 Spanish-speaking users tend to have more uniform time on page, while English and French users exhibit a broader range of interaction.
 This variation may indicate that the landing page content is better tailored or more intuitive for Spanish-speaking users, whereas users in the other language groups may encounter sections that are less engaging, harder to navigate, or not fully localized.

 </div>

+---
+## A/B Test Design and Analysis

+#### Engagement Time Comparison

+**¿Has the new landing page design resulted in higher user engagement based on session duration?**

+Define the null and alternate hypotheses:

+$H_0$:There is no significant difference in the average session duration between the new and old landing pages.

+$H_a$:The average session duration on the new landing page is significantly higher than on the old page.

+Based on this setup, we will perform a one-tailed independent samples t-test to compare the means of two independent populations (new vs. old landing page).
+Since the population standard deviations are unknown, and the samples are assumed to be randomly assigned and independent, this test is appropriate for our analysis.

+As given in the problem statement, we select $\alpha = 0.05$.

+Collect and prepare data

+To prepare for the A/B analysis, the dataset was first split into two independent groups based on the landing page variant: users who interacted with the **new** landing page and those who interacted with the **old** one.
+From each group, the variable time_spent_on_the_page was isolated to form two separate samples for comparison.
+The sample standard deviation was then calculated for both groups to assess the variability in user engagement within each version of the page.
+This step is crucial to validate the assumptions of the t-test and understand the spread of session durations before conducting hypothesis testing.